Why Are My Blue Spruce Trees Turning Brown?

 Symptoms:

-- The needles on two-year-old branches turn brown and fall off.
-Very often the annual growths remain healthy.
-It can be said that Rhizosphaera needle cast affects the inner branches while the outer ones look healthy.
+The needles on two-year-old branches turn brown and fall off.
+The annual growths often remain healthy.
+It can be said that the Rhizosphaera needle cast affects the inner branches while the outer ones look healthy.

-- But this is not always the case, sometimes the whole branch is affected at the same time.
+But this is not always the case; sometimes, the whole branch is affected simultaneously.
 The needles from the trunk to the tips turn brown and fall off.

-- If you look closely at the needles, you can see very small black spots.
+If you look closely at the needles, you can see tiny black spots.
 This is the body of the fungus.

 Treatment:

-- Several more sprays may be needed throughout the growing season.
-Alternate fungicides to get the best effect.
+• Several sprays may be needed throughout the growing season—alternate fungicides to get the best effect.

 Cooley Spruce Adelgid